darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 The next few paragraphs develop why any astrophysical configuration which can explain Zvrk's rotation in scenario (II) in isolation, while remaining consistent with Gaia radial velocities, must unavoidably lead to an engulfment (scenario II implies IV also).
 Finally, the remainder of the section examines scenario (IV) in isolation, and in particular the properties that a companion in such an engulfment must have, and conclude that companion masses compatible with Zvrk's rotational constraints cannot produce the observed lithium abundance, which is likely explained by tidally induced rotational mixing during inspiral (scenario IV suggests II also).

 Thus, we conclude not only that none of the four scenarios in isolation is adequate, but specifically that two of them are not tenable, and the other two must happen together, for full consistency with all observational constraints.
-We believe that the manner in which this discussion was laid out has been well-defined, compartmentalised, and sequential.
+We believe that the manner in which this discussion was laid out has been indeed been systematic and methodical.

 We think that this organisation could be made clearer with the introduction of subsubsection headings, which we have now added.
 Otherwise, should the referee still find this layout unclear or illogical (misrepresentations aside), we would appreciate if they would provide clear, concrete, and constructive suggestions for improvement, rather than simply dismissing it as they have done.

 > - Section 4.1: the large amount of lithium should be used to reach more direct results.
 If the engulfment of a single planet cannot work for obvious quantitative reasons, then there is no need to consider this hypothesis in isolation.
 More recent references should be used.
 In their answer, the authors 'find that a planet-engulfment scenario is preferred to tidal spin-up or mass transfer, for example.'
 At lines 1143-1145, we read 'Zvrk would have had to ingest the lithium supply of ~ 10^3 gas giants to generate this chemical signature from engulfment alone.'
 Then the process that provides the equivalent of 999 engulfments should be preferred?

-The referee's response misrepresents us by taking a single sentence out of context.
-It also illustrates well why it was important to systematically investigate the astrophysical implications of each of the scenarios that we have denumerated, in the specific order that we have done.
+The referee's response not only misrepresents us by taking a single sentence of the paper out of context, but also is not logically justifiable.

 By the time this sentence appears, we have already shown that tidal spin-up of the kind required to produce Zvrk's rotational configuration, in an orbital configuration that evades detection by Gaia, will quickly lead to engulfment of the perturber owing to dissipative tidal instability.
+Thus, we have established that an engulfment scenario is the preferred explanation for Zvrk's rotation.

-Moreover, a companion massive enough to spin Zvrk up to its current rotation rate by tidal effects alone before merging will yield a merger product spectroscopically and photometrically consistent with existing samples of stellar-mass merger remnants, which Zvrk is not, as we discuss at the start of the section.
-Thus, the referee's proposed solution is not consistent with observations.
-While a planetary-mass engulfment scenario is the preferred explanation for Zvrk's rotation, this sentence serves to advance the argument that this alone cannot be all that happened to Zvrk, given its lithium abundance.
+However, it is at this point not yet possible to rule out an engulfment scenario as also being the source of Zvrk's lithium abundance.
+First, we needed to derive bounds on possible engulfment masses that would produce the observed rotational configuration, through tidal-dissipation calculations including stellar spin-up during inspiral.
+The result of this calculation gives us a *planet*-mass engulfment scenario to explain Zvrk's rotation specifically.
+It is only in this context that this sentence then appears, to advance the argument that engulfment alone cannot be all that happened to Zvrk, given its lithium abundance.

+The referee's request that we skip the above steps and simply not consider scenario (IV) in isolation would thus break the chain of logic required to justify that (IV) cannot happen independently of (II) in the first place.
+Were we to do so, we would thereby introduce a circular argument into the paper, to its detriment.
+Doing so would also directly contradict the referee's immediately preceding demand that we systematically investigate the astrophysical implications of each of the scenarios that we have denumerated.

 > None of the four scenarios in isolation is adequate.

-The referee is correct.
+The referee's observation is correct.
 As above, this is a conclusion that we arrived at by systematically considering the implications of each.

 > Nothing is said about possible interactions.